InterviewGateway/interview_preparation/readme.md

   technical issues, using the name you applied with, and turn on your camera.
 You won’t be able to join after the test starts.

 - You will receive the test materials inside the video call.
+Unzip it and the word file contains the instructions.

 - During the call, you will need to share your screen, and several examiners will be present.
 Using AI tools will lead to